uf-mil/discord-bot/CONTRIBUTING.md

 MEETING_NOTES_URL=      # leaders notes URL (can be any URL for testing purposes) MEETING_URL=            # leaders meeting URL (can be any URL for testing purposes)

+# Stores information about the bot and its processes
+DATABASE_ENGINE_URL=sqlite+aiosqlite:///bot.db

 # These are optional and do not need to be added:
 GENERAL_CALENDAR=
 SOFTWARE_MEETINGS_CALENDAR=